Cruise to Norway & the Norwegian Fjords

 Which cruise lines go to Norway?

-All of the major cruise lines go to Norway, including Royal Caribbean, Princess, P&O, Fred Olsen, Carnival Celebrity and MSC.
-Luxury cruise lines sail to Norway too, such as Seabourn and Cunard.
+All of the major cruise lines go to Norway, including Royal Caribbean, Princess, P&O, Cunard, Carnival Celebrity and MSC.